recmend/finos-docs/source/index.html.md

 }
 ```

+You can see a list of the bank accounts belonging to a user.

 ### HTTP Request

 `GET https://api.finos.com/v1/users/6e54303-10ce-42b5-a4b0-b28c19cf5025/bank_accounts/`

-You can see a list of the bank accounts belonging to a user.

 # Deposits

 ## Create deposit

-Create one-time ACH deposit with a linked bank account.
-Funds can be made instantly available depending upon your business account balance and your account configs.
-You can choose to defer the investments of the newly funds unless the funds have settled in T+1 days.

 > Example Request